 I ‘womble’ useful stuff out of skips (I know, I have no shame!) – ‘waste’ wood for the fire mostly, but all sorts of marvellous stuff can be found.

 But I accept we’re not perfect at all!
+We can all only do what we can do.
 We have some notable failures:

 Of course we buy loose fruit and veg, but plastic food packaging is constant struggle.
 Our local zero-waste shop The Market Garden has been a great help.

-With friends and family living all over the planet, flying is unavoidable.
+With friends and family living all over the planet, to pledge never to fly is not possible.
 We need to see the people we love.

 Both my husband and I enjoy vaping.
 The plastic bottle waste this produces bothers me – come on, multi million £ vape industry, it must be possible for you to allow me to refill my vape juice bottles?
 I hate having to put them in the recycling bin where I can’t be sure they’ll be properly sorted and not just shipped off to China.